Meal Prep Time vs Money Saved

 What People Often Overlook

 Many people find that the weekly grocery figure creeps higher than expected at first.
 Batch cooking requires staples, containers, and a little trial and error before the routine settles.
 It can help to track your actual spend for two or three weeks rather than estimating, since the real numbers often look quite different from the guesswork.
-This is worth considering when you first run the figures — a rough estimate, a rough answer out.
+This is worth noting when you first run the figures — a rough estimate, a rough answer out.

 How Your Time Value Changes Everything